Nkatha004/ecommerce---YesGadgets/README.md

 # YesGadgets

-This was a team effort for a class project, unit name: Human Computer Interactions.

-Task: Identify a poorly designed interface and redo it.
+This was a team effort for a class project, unit name: Human Computer Interactions.The task was to identify a poorly designed interface and redo it.

-Website identified: Yes Gadgets Kenya found at: https://yes-gadgets-ke.business.site/

-It is an ecommerce website that deals with electronic products for example: phones, smartwatchees, laptops etc.
+Website identified: Yes Gadgets Kenya found at: https://yes-gadgets-ke.business.site/ It is an ecommerce website that deals with electronic products for example: phones, smartwatchees, laptops etc.

 Xampp php Myadmin,a MySQL database, was used.
 The database file is: yesgadgets.sql

-Homepage is found in users/homepage.php

-Login and Registration can be accessed by clicking the user icon at the top of the homepage.
+Homepage is found in users/homepage.php Login and Registration can be accessed by clicking the user icon at the top of the homepage.

-Login: users/signin.php

-Registration: users/signup.php
+Login: users/signin.php and Registration: users/signup.php

 Already existing users:
 Admin Login:
 Email: milly@gmail.com
 Username: MillWam
 password: Milly123

 To exit the admin interface there is a user icon at the top of admin dashboard page, once you click on it, there is an option to logout. this will redirect you to the website's homepage.

 Client Login:

-You can register a new user and use them to login
+You can register a new user and use them to login.

 Alternatively, client login:
 Email: peter@gmail.com
 Username: simon
 password: simon123

 Use the username and password to log in.